Bootstrap FreeKB - Java - Context Root

 Let's say you are deploying a Java application to an application server such as JBoss, Tomcat, or WebSphere, where the URL for the application server is http://www.example.com:9080.
 In this scenario, if the context root of your Java application is /beta, then you would be able to request your application at http://www.example.com:9080/beta.

-There are a few different ways to define the context root.
+There are different ways to define the context root.

 If you are deploying an EAR, you would set the context root in the application.xml file.
 The application.xml file will reside in the /WEB-INF/lib/ directory of the EAR.
-In this example, the display name of the EAR is Delta, and the context root of the Beta.war in the EAR is /beta.
+In this example, the context root of the Beta.war in the EAR is /beta.

 <?xml version="1.0" encoding="UTF-8"?>